CardinalPath/gas/README.md

 The browser must support HTML5 postMessage.
 That means it won't work on ie6 and ie7.

-After you enable it the following events will be tracked.
+After you enable it the following events will be tracked. 'play', 'pause' and 'finish'.

-* play
-* pause
-* finish

 You should append to the video URL the parameter `api=1`.
 The embedding code should look like this: